-In 2016 IJP are offering for the thirteenth time a travel and work fellowship for up to five young journalists from the Middle East, especially from Egypt, Lebanon, Syria, Jordan, Israel and Palestine to spend a two-month period in Germany.
+In 2017 IJP are offering for the fourteenth time a travel and work fellowship for up to five young journalists from the Middle East, especially from Egypt, Lebanon, Jordan, Israel and Palestine to spend a two-month period in Germany.
 We are doing this in cooperation with governmental institutions, foundations and sponsors in Germany and the Middle East.
 At the same time, the fellowship is being offered to journalists in Germany, who can apply to spend a two-month period in the Middle East.

 The two work fellowships each for journalists from Germany and Israel are named in honour of the journalist Ernst Cramer and the former mayor of Jerusalem Teddy Kollek and their exemplary dedication to the intensification of German-Israeli relations.